PlayFab/PlayFabMultiplayer/TraceScripts/README.md

 2. Enable **FileSharing** for your application, this can be done through the **Info.plist** file of your application.
 3. Copy the `PlayFabMultiplayerLogger.json` file into the `~/Documents` directory.
 4. Run the application.
-5. Locate the output log inside the directory specified by the "logFolder" property of `PlayFabMultiplayerLogger.json`.
+5. Locate the output log inside the directory specified by the `logFolder` property of `PlayFabMultiplayerLogger.json`.

 ### Android: Instructions